Things to Stock Up On Before a Hurricane

 #1 Food

 Even in a category 1 hurricane, machines at local grocery stores may be down.
-Buying food may be a challenge for a few days.
-I would recommend having at least 2-weeks worth of food, but at the very least, you need 3 days per person.
-If you aren’t sure what food to stock up on, here are some good options:
+Buying food may be a challenge for a few days and the stores themselves may have difficulty getting inventory.
+I would recommend having at least 2 weeks’ worth of food, but at the very least, you need 3 days per person.
+If you aren’t sure what food to stock up on, here are some good options that include many non-perishable foods:

 • Saltine crackers